-This movie comes from Hayao Miyazaki, one of Japan’s acclaimed animation director.
+This movie comes from Hayao Miyazaki, one of Japan’s acclaimed animation directors.
 Known for taking the viewers into a different and fantastic world in most of his movies, this is a story is about the journey of Ashitaka—a young man cursed by a demon he killed while protecting his village.

 Ashitaka is touched by the demon on his right arm and that gives him the power to perform supernatural feats when he is surrounded by hate.
 This leads him to be banished from his village and now he has to go into an open world and find a cure for himself.
 He meets Princess Mononoke, a girl who lives in forests and is raised by wolves.